cacheflowe/ctd-creative-coding/classes/class-03.md

 - [Secrets of Game Feel and Juice](https://www.youtube.com/watch?v=216_5nu4aVQ)
 - [Juice it or lose it](https://www.youtube.com/watch?v=Fy0aCDmgnxg)
-  - See how animation effects give a boring game personality
+  - See how animation effects can give an otherwise boring game lots of personality

 Choose a secondary tool to investigate this semester.
 Some suggestions:

 - Web tech: html/css/canvas/svg
+  - THREE.js
+  - React / react-three-fiber
 - Unity or Unreal
 - TouchDesigner
 - VVVV